gaganshah011111/campus-catalyst-major/README.md

-# Campus Catalyst - Campus Event Management System
+# Advanced Campus Catalyst - Campus Event Management System

 A comprehensive platform designed to enhance campus life through simplified event management and discovery.

 ## Project Overview

-Campus Catalyst is a web application that helps students, organizers, and administrators manage campus events effectively.
+Advanced Campus Catalyst is a web application that helps students, organizers, and administrators manage campus events effectively.
 The platform enables:

 - Students to discover and register for events, view their registrations, and provide feedback
 - Organizers to create, manage, and track attendance for their events